All of Us Strangers: Music

+Additionally, in a scene set in Adam's childhood bedroom, he looks at vinyl albums The Circus by Erasure (1987) and Welcome to the Pleasuredome by Frankie Goes to Hollywood (1984).
+Both bands had openly gay members.

 Release

 The film premiered at the 50th Telluride Film Festival on 31 August 2023, and played at the 2023 New York Film Festival on 1 October 2023.
 It also made it to the main competition of the 68th Valladolid International Film Festival.
-Cork International Film Festival chose the film as its International Gala film, acting as the Irish premier, on 19 November 2023.
-The screening was held at the Everyman Theatre to a packed house.
+The Cork International Film Festival chose the film as its International Gala film, acting as the Irish premiere, on 19 November 2023.
 The QCinema International Film Festival hosted three screenings of the film on 19, 20, and 24 November 2023.
 It began a limited release in the United States on 22 December 2023 and was released in the United Kingdom on 26 January 2024.

 Reception

 Box office

-In its limited opening weekend, the film made $232,909 from four theaters, a per-venue average of $58,000.
+In its limited opening weekend, the film made $232,909 from four theatres, a per-venue average of $58,000.

 Critical response

 Andrew Scott garnered widespread critical acclaim for his performance in the film.

+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 53 critics, indicating "universal acclaim".

 Filmmaker Edgar Wright praised the film, saying "I am in awe of what Andrew [Haigh] managed to do in this film.
 It's a true testament to his artistry that he was able to make a film so personal, emotional and resonant, yet also so satisfying within its place in a genre.
 Though a traditional ghost story might end on a note of sadness or shock, the fact that Andrew is able to leave us with a moment of infinite beauty is to be cherished."

-In December 2024, Collider ranked the film at number 4 on its list of the "10 Best Fantasy Movies of the 2020s," with Robert Lee III writing that it "has a lot of different moving parts that all seamlessly come together to make for an emotional rollercoaster of tear-jerker moments.
+In December 2024, Collider ranked the film at number 4 on its list of the "10 Best Fantasy Movies of the 2020s", with Robert Lee III writing that it "has a lot of different moving parts that all seamlessly come together to make for an emotional rollercoaster of tear-jerker moments.
 From its exploration of the isolation and self-doubt that grief and pain place upon us to the inherent genius of a premise that allows Adam to come out to his parents after a lifetime of never believing he'd get the chance.
 It's a work of art that can be interpreted in a multitude of different ways, which is one of the greatest strengths that this type of mature fantasy drama can provide."

 In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 247.